 Depending on what you try to translate, you will also need to consider the length and readability.
 If the texts are to be displayed on a screen, you should know how to cut the lines without interrupting the flow.
 It will have to match what's on the screen as well.
 If it's a technical document, take some time off after you finish and then read them out loud (or have someone read for you), without looking at the source.
 If it makes you stutter or breathless, something is wrong.
 If it takes more than one read to comprehend it, something is wrong.

 Provided that the original texts are well written, these should be the focus of your training.
 Be honest while you're at it.
 It's only good for the client when it's good for the audience.

 I highly recommend joining Proz.com and other communities for translators and interpreters.
-Not only can you find and apply for job opportunities, but you can also find tips and help from fellow translators from all around the world.
-It’s useful because some of the questions or problems you will face are unique to this profession.
-And you don't usually bump into another translator down the street.
+They are like a LinkedIn for linguists.
+You can find job opportunities and you will get to check out potential clients as well.
+You may also find useful tips and help from fellow translators from all around the world.
+Some of the questions or problems you will face are unique to this profession and you don't usually bump into another translator down the street.
 You won't need to be a paid member or even be active on forums to benefit.

-On Proz.com, for instance, you can find partnered offerings for most popular CAT tools at a great discount.
-If you're wondering what are CAT tools, I will explain later in this post.
+Another perk is a group-buy or partnership deal of popular CAT software at a great discount.
+If you're wondering what CAT tools are, I will explain later in this post.

-Apply for translation agencies to get started
+Apply to translation agencies and get started

 A person's language represents their interests and lifestyle.
 That's why it's good to work in an area that's already part of your life.
 It's a lot easier to talk about something you know or use in person.
 You know how to communicate with the target audience because you're one.
-You don't have to look up for terms or find references just to understand what the hell they are talking about.
+You don't have to look up terms or find references every time just to understand what the hell they are talking about.